raboof/notion/CONTRIBUTING.md

 contribution: all its contents have to be either your original work, or exist under a license that allows inclusion in Notion.

 Notion is licensed under the LGPL.
-The notionflux utility links against libreadline, so this is GPL, but we ask you to dual-license any contributions to that module under the LGPL as well, so we could in theory replace libreadline with an LGPL-compatible library later on.
+The `notionflux(1)` utility (that is part of mod_notionflux) links against libreadline, so this is GPL, but we ask you to dual-license any contributions to that utility under the LGPL as well.
+That way we could in theory replace libreadline with an LGPL-compatible library later on.

 ## Documentation